BetonQuest/BetonQuestCommercial/README.md

   - For invoices exceeding **150 €**, payment can be split into multiple installments.

 - **Payment Method:**
-  - Currently, the preferred method for payments is via **bank transfer**.
+  - **Bank transfer** is currently the preferred method for payments.
 All necessary details are included on the invoice.
-  - **OpenCollective** is an alternative way to pay, but not preferred, as it has one mayor drawback.
+  - [**OpenCollective**](https://opencollective.com/betonquest) is an alternative way to pay, but not preferred, as it has one mayor drawback.
 OpenCollective, our so-called "fiscal host", takes a **10% fee** on all transactions.
     This means you need to pay `amount / 0.9` to cover the fee.
     It has also one advantage if you want this, you stay anonymous, because the invoice will be issued to OpenCollective and not to you.